You are here

 Teaching interests

-Martin has written units for A234 Understanding Music on harmonising melodies and writing piano accompaniments, A342 Central Questions in the Study of Music on studying sacred music, and both parts of the MA in Music, A873 and A874 on music and religion.
+Martin has written units for A234 Understanding Music on harmonising melodies and writing piano accompaniments, A342 Central Questions in the Study of Music on studying sacred music, and two iterations of the MA in Music (A873 and A874, A890 and A891).
 He has also written material for The Practice of Music Making, a collaborative module developed by Trinity Laban Conservatoire of Music and Dance and the OU.
 He has served as module team chair of several Music modules and chaired the production team for a suite of short courses in Music that launched in 2022.
-He is currently writing material for the re-make of the OU's MA in Music.
 Martin worked as an Associate Lecturer for the OU from 2008-16, teaching on a variety of music and interdisciplinary modules at undergraduate and postgraduate levels.
 Prior to joining the OU full-time, he taught on many undergraduate modules in music at Durham University.

 Impact and engagement

-Martin has given talks and lectures for the Orchestra of the Age of the Enlightenment, the Charles Wesley Society, and the Wesley Historical Society.
+Martin has given talks and lectures for the Orchestra of the Age of the Enlightenment, the Charles Wesley Society, the Wesley Historical Society, and the Hymn Society of the US and Canada.
 He has contributed to the Museum of Methodism's blog and is a reviewer for Organists' Review.
 He was the lead academic consultant for the OU/BBC Wales co-production Wales: Music Nation (2 episodes, 2022).

 External collaborations